 often suffered from delays, financial problems, the odd derailment and

-less than excellent administration, but was a key part of Ecuador's
+less than excellent administration, but was a key part of the country's

 infrastructure.
 This ended when the El Niño of

-1997 smashed large parts of the railway line and since then only the
+1997 smashed large parts of the railway line and at first only the

-from Riobamba to Sibambe, at the bottom of the Devil's Nose, has been
+from Riobamba to Sibambe, at the bottom of the Devil's Nose, was

 restored.
-This 100km section is run as a tourist trip by the
+This 100km section was run as a tourist trip by the

 State via the Empresa Nacional de Ferrcarriles del Estado at prices